DilanCF/CMSC412_notes/lecture/Lecture12.md

 Priority is either preemp or non preemp

 SJF cannot be preemptive ???

+In FCFS, priority is arrival time

+SJF, priority is length

+ASOASF

 ![Alt text](img/Lecture12/image-17.png)